elianel/glim/README.md

 A GPU accelerated standalone lightmap baker for Unity, powered by Vulkan

-## Notes

-- Currently requires a GPU with `VK_KHR_ray_query` extension, however it will support any GPU with a software BVH in the future.
-Check GPU support here `https://vulkan.gpuinfo.org/listdevices.php`, most modern GPUs should work.
-- While the lightmapper is fully working, it is still in early stages, theres room for improvement and it might lack some features

 ## Features

-- Works on Windows and Linux (Nvidia and AMD GPUs)
+- Supports Windows and Linux (Nvidia and AMD GPUs)
 - Fast hardware accelerated ray-tracing (can utilize RTX)
+- Easy to use (aims to be mostly a drop in replacement)
 - Realtime Preview
-- Open Image Denoise 2
 - Seam stiching with a least squares solver
 - UV Packing with hole filling
+- Open Image Denoise 2
 - Light Probe baking (L2 Spherical Harmonics)
 - Light Volumes
 - Physically correct
 - Lightmap Groups
-- Easy to use (aims to be mostly a drop in replacement)
+- Directional Lightmaps
 - Small binary size (only ~1MB)
 - Emissive materials, Directional, Spot and Point Lights
-- Shadow radius
 - Fully standalone, with Unity URP and Built-In pipeline support

 ## How to use

+## Notes

+- Currently requires a GPU with `VK_KHR_ray_query` extension, however it will support any GPU with a software BVH in the future.
+Check GPU support here `https://vulkan.gpuinfo.org/listdevices.php`, most modern GPUs should work.
+- While the lightmapper is fully working, it is still in early stages, theres room for improvement and it might lack some features

 ### Denoiser Setup